 The red bus in the videos was actually from Viet Nhat Travel.
 After clarifying, Viet Nhat Travel took responsibility on the case but also claimed that the videos from the Taiwanese tourist didn’t show the whole story.

-They said: “This is a group of tourists who traveled from Hanoi to HCMC, stopped at Nha Trang to buy tickets.
+They said: “This is a group of tourists who travelled from Hanoi to HCMC, stopped at Nha Trang to buy tickets.
 Their tickets were upper berths at the back of the bus but they insisted to have to lower ones which at the time they got on had been empty.
-The driver’s assistant explained they couldn’t do that several times but the two passengers weren’t listening and even had aggressive behaviors like spitting at the assistant.
-This drove the assistant to losing his temper and caused the incident as what we saw in the videos.
+The driver’s assistant explained they couldn’t do that several times but the two passengers weren’t listening and even had aggressive behaviours like spitting at the assistant.
+This drove the assistant to lose his temper and caused the incident as what we saw in the videos.

-We hope this article can clear a lot of misunderstandings among foreign travelers.
-Also our advice for independent travelers by open bus:
+We hope this article can clear a lot of misunderstandings among foreign travellers.
+Also our advice for independent travellers by open bus: